 Those of you who have discovered the AeroPress will be happy to know that you can now purchase a metal filter to replace their iconic paper discs, which aren’t much of an environmental threat because of their tiny size, but if you are of the mind that every little bit helps, you’ve got the option.

-Cloth Coffee Filters
+Benefits of Cloth Coffee Filters

 While cloth filters may seem like a recent fad, they’re older than paper filters.
 Cloth has been used as a coffee filter medium for decades in coffee makers like the Chorreador, and though it was eventually supplanted by paper, it is making a bit of a comeback in the specialty coffee world.